Dinah Sheridan

 Dinah Sheridan (born Dinah Nadyejda Ginsburg; 17 September 1920 – 25 November 2012) was an English actress with a career spanning seven decades.
-She was best known for the films Genevieve (1953) and The Railway Children (1970); the long-running BBC comedy series Don't Wait Up (1983–1990); and for her distinguished theatre career in London's West End.
+She was best known for the films Genevieve (1953) and The Railway Children (1970), the long-running BBC comedy series Don't Wait Up (1983–1990), and for her distinguished theatre career in London's West End.

 Early life and career

 Sheridan was born Dinah Nadyejda Ginsburg in Finchley, London, to Charlotte Lisa Ginsburg (née Everth; 1893–1966) and James Ginsburg (1893–1958).

-Her father was born in Osaka, Japan, to a Jewish father of Russian descent.
+Her father was born in Osaka, Japan, to a father of Russian descent.
 Her mother was born in Kew, Surrey, to parents of German descent.
-Her parents were photographers commissioned as "Studio Lisa" by the Queen Mother and her daughter, Elizabeth II to photograph the royal family and such events as royal pantomimes.
-She was educated at Sherrards School in Welwyn Garden City, Hertfordshire and the Italia Conti Stage School.
+Her parents were photographers commissioned as "Studio Lisa" by the Queen Mother and her daughter Elizabeth II to photograph the royal family at such events as royal pantomimes.
+She was educated at Sherrardswood School in Welwyn Garden City, Hertfordshire and the Italia Conti Stage School.

 In 1932, at the age of 11, she debuted professionally in Where the Rainbow Ends at the Holborn Empire.
 She changed her name to Dinah Sheridan, which she selected from a phone book, to play Wendy, at the age of 14, in a long-running theatrical production of Peter Pan starring Jean Forbes-Robertson.
-Sheridan became the first actress to play both Peter Pan and Wendy, touring between 1934–36 and taking the show to Stratford-upon-Avon.
+Sheridan became the first actress to play both Peter Pan and Wendy, touring between 1934 and 1936 and taking the show to Stratford-upon-Avon.
 Her parents changed their surname to Sheridan at the same time.
 Her first feature film was Give My Heart (1935).
 Other early films included Father Steps Out (1937) and her first starring role the following year in Irish and Proud of It.
 Stage appearances included Terence Rattigan's French Without Tears (1939, Oxford), J B Priestley's When We Are Married (1940, with Cyril Cusack, Llandudno) and The Golden Grain (1952, with Betty Balfour, Embassy Theatre, London).